TheMarlboroMan/hey-waiter/README.md

 A table-waiting game.

 # TODO:
+- The bar graphic and the bar interaction box should be different, so add a bar_margin
 - Bar / Table / Trash bitmap lights up to indicate interaction!!!
 	- Choose:
 		- it lights up